Rectangular diagrams of surfaces: distinguishing Legendrian knots: More transformations. Neat decompositions

-In what follows, all decompositions that are claimed to be neat can be obtained from the trivial one (just a single transformation) by recursively applying one of the following two operations or their inverses: \begin{enumerate} \item replacing some moves in the decomposition by a sequence of two moves for which one of the cases~(1)--(4) of Lemma~\ref{safe-lem} occurs; \item append a safe-to-postpone move at the end of the sequence or a safe-to-bring-forward at the beginning. \end{enumerate} Due to Lemmas~\ref{neat-properties-lem} and~\ref{safe-lem} this guarantees that all the obtained decompositions obey Condition~(2) of Definition~\ref{neat-def}.
+In what follows, all decompositions that are claimed to be neat can be obtained from the trivial one (just a single transformation) by recursively applying one of the following two operations or their inverses: \begin{enumerate} \item replacing some move in the decomposition by a sequence of two moves for which one of the cases~(1)--(4) of Lemma~\ref{safe-lem} occurs; \item append a safe-to-postpone move at the end of the sequence or a safe-to-bring-forward at the beginning. \end{enumerate} Due to Lemmas~\ref{neat-properties-lem} and~\ref{safe-lem} this guarantees that all the obtained decompositions obey Condition~(2) of Definition~\ref{neat-def}.

 Observe that all type~I elementary moves are $+$-safe, and all type~II elementary moves are $-$-safe.
 Slide moves of both types are just safe.
-Type~I extension and elementary bypass removal moves are $-$-safe-to-bring-forward, wheras type~I elimination and elementary bypass addition moves are $-$-safe-to-postpone.
+Type~I extension moves and elementary bypass removals are $-$-safe-to-bring-forward, whereas type~I elimination moves and elementary bypass additions are $-$-safe-to-postpone.
 Symmetrically for type~II moves.

 Condition~(3) in Definition~\ref{neat-def} is very important, but in the situations we need to consider, either it holds trivially or follows from an easy check.
-For instance, if the modified part of the surface is a disc some part of whose boundary is fixed, then we need not worry about Condition~(3), it holds true automatically.
+For instance, if the modified part of the surface is a disc some part of whose boundary is fixed, then we need not worry about Condition~(3), since it holds true automatically.

 For the reasons mentioned above, when we prove below that some decomposition is neat, we concentrate on showing that the result of the obtained transformation is what we claim it to be, and don't always provide separate comments why Conditions~(2) and~(3) of Definition~\ref{neat-def} are satisfied.